-On the ground floor of the Amsterdam Wing can be found the Outsider Art Museum – featuring works from international artists from the Outsider art movement – referring to people who did not study art.
+On the ground floor of the Amsterdam Wing can be found the Museum of the Mind (Outsider Art) – featuring works from international artists from the Outsider art movement – referring to people who did not study art.
 The collection is run in collaboration with the Dolhuys in Haarlem.

 An alternative place to eat/drink is at the Dignita Hoftuin, a popular glass teahouse located in the courtyard garden behind the Hermitage.

 The setting of the Hermitage makes it well worth a visit – particularly if the exhibition on show is of interest to you.